RESOStandards/transport/rcp-template.md

 The following should be included:
 * Information about Authorization or Authentication, when relevant.
 * Sample request and response payloads.
-* Examples of algorithms written in pseudocode.
+* Examples of algorithms written in pseudo code.
 * Links to existing specifications used in the standard, with examples of how they're used.

 <br /><br />